GroovyWoo/Melanated-Machine-Learning/Daily-Log.md

 ##

+## 📅 13 Jan 26

+### 🧠 What I did
+- Recently joined a **local tech / AI workforce program** focused on skill development (certificates) and career assistance.
+- Gained access to **Coursera** through the program, with several courses offered for free.
+I more so need career assistance vs the skills.
+- Noted that I had already completed **Google AI Essentials** prior to joining.
+- Reviewed the **Prompt Engineering** course option; based on my current experience and confirmation from the program assistant, it wasn’t a priority at this stage.
+- Considered starting **Google Data Analytics**, but opted instead for a **Python Crash Course** to run in parallel with *Automate the Boring Stuff with Python* as I finish the remaining projects.
+- Started **Module 1: “Hello Python!”**, completing initial videos and reading material.

+---
+### 🔍 What I noticed
+- While data analytics is important long-term, strengthening **Python fundamentals** right now feels like higher leverage.
+- The Python Crash Course aligns well with my current workflow: scripting, automation, web scraping, and early-stage data handling.
+- Having external validation that I don’t *need* Prompt Engineering coursework right now reinforced the value of self-assessment and intentional learning paths.

+---
+### 🧩 Why this matters
+- Python continues to be the **throughline** across automation, data collection, ML, and AI workflows.
+- Running multiple learning tracks in parallel (projects + structured coursework) helps reinforce concepts from different angles.
+- This choice supports long-term goals around ML, data systems, and building practical tools rather than collecting certificates without application.

+---
+### 🔮 Forward connection
+- Continue progressing through the Python Crash Course alongside *Automate the Boring Stuff* projects.
+- Revisit **Data Analytics** later once data collection pipelines (scraping, CSVs, structured storage) are more mature.
+- Leverage this program not just for credentials, but as a bridge toward applied projects and career alignment within AI/ML (and other current tech roles).

+---

 ## 📅 8 Jan 26

 ### 🧠 Phase Focus
 **Surgical Phase — Web Scraping & Data Extraction**

 ---
 ### 🔧 What I Worked On
 - Continued **Web Scraping (The Data Miner)** projects using Python
 - Shifted from basic scraping → **targeted, real-world data extraction**